luiswirth/bsc-thesis/src/matter.typ

-Another important use for Whitney forms is the reconstruction of the global solution once we have computed the basis expansion-- which is the cochain-- into a point-evaluatable differential form.
+Another important use for Whitney forms is the reconstruction of the global solution once we have computed the basis expansion-- which is the cochain--into a point-evaluable differential form.
 For this we will express Whitney forms in a global coordinate basis.

 For this we have a simple struct that represents a particular Whitney form